-Blockchain, smart contracts, mobile apps: what to use for Insurance Tech in 2017?
+Blockchain, smart contracts, mobile apps: what to use for Insurance Tech in the coming years?

 The insurance is one of the oldest spheres of financial services.
 In today’s world, when everything is becoming digital, this industry also doesn’t stand aside.
 Being a perspective business domain, now Insurance Tech attracts a lot of investments.